allenai/allennlp/README.md

 ## Running AllenNLP

-### Setting up a development environment
+### Setting up a Conda development environment

-AllenNLP is built using Python 3.
-The easiest way to set up a compatible environment is to use [Conda](https://conda.io/).
-This will set up a virtual environment with the exact version of Python used for development along with all the dependencies needed to run AllenNLP.
+[Conda](https://conda.io/) will set up a virtual environment with the exact version of Python used for development along with all the dependencies needed to run AllenNLP.

 1. [Download and install Conda](https://conda.io/docs/download.html).

 2. Create a Conda environment with Python 3.

     ```